-Applicants must submit a letter of application stating research interests and qualifications, C.V., sample syllabi, a short writing sample and three reference letters by November 30, 2012.
-Electronic applications preferred; please email materials to: firstname.lastname@example.org.
-Letters of reference and complete applications can also be submitted by postal mail to Prof. David Glassberg, Chair, Heritage Studies Search Committee, Department of History, Herter Hall 616, University of Massachusetts Amherst, 161 Presidents Drive, Amherst, MA 01003-9312.
+Electronic applications are preferred.
+Please send all materials by email to: firstname.lastname@example.org.
+Letters of reference and complete applications can also be submitted by postal mail to: Japanese History Search Committee, Department of History, Herter Hall 616, University of Massachusetts, 161 Presidents Drive, Amherst, MA 01003-9312.

-The University of Massachusetts Amherst is a member of the Five College consortium along with Amherst, Smith, Hampshire and Mount Holyoke colleges and is also a member of the Academic Career Network, a resource for dual career couples.
-The University of Massachusetts Amherst is an Affirmative Action/Equal Opportunity Employer.
+The University of Massachusetts Amherst is a member of the Five College consortium along with Amherst, Smith, Hampshire and Mt.
+Holyoke colleges and is also a member of the Academic Career Network, a resource for dual career couples.
+The University of Massachusetts is an Affirmative Action/Equal Opportunity employer.
 The department is committed to developing a more diverse faculty, student body, and curriculum.
-Women and members of minority groups are strongly encouraged to apply.
+Women and members of minority groups are encouraged to apply.